-The Fashion Merchandising program at Immaculata University offers students both a creative and analytical curriculum which contains industry-driven courses, taught by experts in the business of fashion, who explore the relationships between design, merchandising, and marketing.
+Earn a career-focused degree in fashion, tailored to fit you.
+The Fashion Merchandising program at Immaculata University offers students both a creative and analytical curriculum that contains industry-driven courses that explore the relationships between design, merchandising, and marketing.

 Fashion makes an important contribution to society by creating jobs and products that satisfy fundamental human needs.
 Fashion professionals can also contribute to society by promoting environmental sustainability and helping to improve manufacturers’ working conditions.
-Our students participate in service learning projects within the fashion industry and are challenged to think critically and examine the impact of the business of fashion through the lens of people, planet and profit.
+Our students participate in service learning projects and are challenged to examine the impact of fashion through the lens of people, planet and profit.

 - Buying: You’ll learn how to develop a merchandise assortment plan that includes planning sales, stock levels, and inventory turn.

 - Visual Merchandising: You will plan, design and install various displays and styling concepts understanding key design elements and principles, retail and marketing strategy and brand image within the context of relevant business applications.

 - Product Development: You will learn about garment construction and production techniques, and you will be able manage the product development process with the supply chain.

 - Graphic Design for Fashion: You will produce clear and cohesive solutions to design problems in a variety of media.

 - Entrepreneurship: You will be able to develop a business plan for a sustainable fashion-related entrepreneurial venture.